tmpfs/trucks/packages/resolver-http/README.md

 # HTTP Resolver

-> HTML import resolver for the http:// and https:// schemes.
+> HTML import resolver for the http: and https: schemes.

-Resolves HTML imports using the `http://` and `https://` schemes.
+Resolves HTML imports using the `http:` and `https:` schemes.

 ## Install